Loans for Rhode Island Students

 RISLA

-When state-funded agencies such as RISLA offer students the opportunity to finance their federal loans with them, they are offering up monies freed up by the state that are tax-exempt.
+When students finance their federal loans through RISLA , they are taking advantage of monies freed up by the state that are tax-exempt.
 Money that is not subject to federal taxation automatically saves state residents a significant amount of money on their federal loans.
 This is how RISLA is able to keep interest rates low and bear the burden of origination fees.
-Also, when borrowers pay on-time and setup repayment to be automatically deducted from their bank accounts they qualify for deeper rate cuts.
-Why?
-Both on-time and automatic deductions are cost-savers, which can then be passed onto customers.

 RISLA Alternative Loans

-For most college students, federal student loans are simply not enough.
+Frequently, college students find federal student loans are simply not enough.
 Staffords max out after a few thousand dollars, which falls shockingly short of most college tuitions.
-In order to make up the difference parents have, in the past, augmented college savings with home equity loans and even taken out second mortgages to finance college.
+Parents have often taken out home equity loans and even second mortgages to finance college.
 In response, lenders of all kinds have established alternative student loans specifically created to fill the money hole left behind after federal funds have been disbursed.

 Career-Specific Loans

-Nursing, pharmacy and teaching students may all access specially formulated reward programs.
+Nursing, medical, dentistry and teaching students may all access specially formulated reward programs.
 Those who already work part-time in RI may be eligible for attractive student loans designed to offer monetary incentive, as well as keep these much needed professionals working in Rhode Island.
-The Nursing Reward Program, Pharmacy Reward Program and Teacher Reward Program all offer a percentage off the balance of the loan for those who stay working in the state.
+The Nursing Reward Program, Dentistry Reward Program and Primary Care Provider Reward Program all offer a percentage off the balance of the loan for those who stay working in the state.

 Repayment and Consolidation Loans

-Nowadays it’s pretty common that graduates are encumbered with absurd debt load after college.
+It’s pretty common these days that graduates are encumbered with absurd debt load after college.
 In fact, most loans come due six months after graduation, which is barely enough time to get a job and a place to live.
-In order to help new grads succeed, for now and in the future, consolidation loans are available that can take the sting out of those heady monthly payments.
+In order to help new grads succeed, both now and in the future, consolidation loans are available that can take the sting out of those heady monthly payments.
 Federal Consolidation Loans allow borrowers to refinance multiple federal student loans, repackage them into one lower monthly payment, and extend the payment period.
 Yes, you pay more for your loans in the end, but you eliminate your chances of defaulting and ruining your credit.